turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 <section class="call-to-action">
 ### Your Turn

-Pair up and work together on implementing the functionality to `fetch` our ideas from the API!
+Pair up and work together on implementing the functionality to fetch our ideas from the API using the useEffect hook!
 Use the docs for the API to figure out what endpoint you need to hit.
-Also think about what lifecycle method this should live in.
+Also, think about where this hook should be placed in the component's code.
 Once you have the ideas being rendered, give your partner a high five!
 </section>

 As we've noted before, we should use our catch somehow in order to display an error if something goes wrong.
 Try stopping your backend server and see what happens.
 Your catch should before firing (because the Promise rejected).
 Let's do something with that error.